UkoeHB/bevy_cobweb_ui/src/localization/LOCALIZATION.md

 ImageLocalizer ?

+Weakness of current design: until the first RelocalizeApp event is emitted, localization is not ready.
+This means initial loading screens *cannot* be localized using this crate, since the first RelocalizeApp event won't be emitted until all initial assets are done loading.

 ## Events

 LocalizationManifestUpdated
 LanguagesNegotiated

 RelocalizeApp vs \*Loaded events: post-negotiation of lang list (global) vs reload of assets (asset-specific, mainly for hot reloading)

+- Can use LanguagesNegotiated -> RelocalizeApp event sequence to display 'loading' indicator when languages are changed.

 Explain about not using date/time/etc. formatting fallbacks due to potential font issues.
 If a text section fails to localize due to formatting issues, then it should just fall back within the negotiated languages list.